lucied-w/biofeedback-concept-paper/README.md

 Analysis was conducted using R version 4.3.1.
 The main results are reported here, but can also be run indepdently by downloading the data files (in the /data folder) and the biofeedback-concept-paper.R script.

+Raw data are available, and analysis can be run using the biofeedback_systole.py script.
+There is also a short reshaping R script that transforms the Systole ouput into the csv files available in the /data folder.

 ### Study Design

 Participants physiological measurements were taken at baseline (seated